mnfaizp/thesis-docs/README.md

 ## Final Project Documentation
-Just some documentation for my final project of thesis
+Just some documentation for my final project